-The Biostatistics Unit provides support in the field of statistics to all the Units of the Gertner Institute and some external groups.
-Such support includes collaboration and consultation in the planning and analysis of epidemiological studies and clinical trials.
-General training in the field of statistics is also provided for Institute staff.
+The Unit provides support in the field of statistics to all the Units of the Gertner Institute, to the Ministry of Health, and to other external groups.
+This support includes collaboration and consultation in the planning and analysis of epidemiological studies and clinical trials.
 In addition, the Biostatistics Unit is engaged in independent biostatistical methodological research and in programming of statistical algorithms.

 The Unit's staff, which includes professional statisticians with postgraduate degrees, works in collaboration with researchers from other units at Gertner.